DDanielcoding/Azure-Data-Factory-ETL-Pipeline-for-COVID-19-Data-Analysis/README.md

 # Features

-**- Solution Architecture: Building a robust solution architecture for data engineering projects.**
-**- Data Integration: Integrating data from HTTP clients, Azure Blob Storage, and Azure Data Lake Gen2 using ADF.**
-**- Control Flow: Implementing branching and chaining activities in ADF pipelines using control flow activities such as Get Metadata, If Condition, ForEach, Delete, Validation, etc.**
+**- Solution Architecture: Building a robust solution architecture for data engineering projects.**\n **- Data Integration: Integrating data from HTTP clients, Azure Blob Storage, and Azure Data Lake Gen2 using ADF.**\n **- Control Flow: Implementing branching and chaining activities in ADF pipelines using control flow activities such as Get Metadata, If Condition, ForEach, Delete, Validation, etc.**
 **- Metadata Driven Pipelines: Utilizing Parameters and Variables in Pipelines, Datasets, and LinkedServices to create metadata-driven pipelines.**
 **- Debugging: Debugging data pipelines and resolving issues efficiently.**